chaoss/website/Community/News/community_manager_use_case.md

 help community managers with useful metrics is going to include the availability of *date summarized comparison metrics*.
-These types of metrics have two \"filters\" or \"parameters\" fed into them that are more abstractly defined in the Growth, Maturity and Decline metrics on the CHAOSS project.
+These types of metrics have two \"filters\" or \"parameters\" fed into them that are more abstractly defined in the Growth, Maturity, and Decline metrics on the CHAOSS project.

-1. Given a pool of repositories of interest for a community manager, rank them in ascending or descending order by a metric.
+1. Given a pool of repositories of interest for a community manager, rank them in ascending or descending order by a metric

 2. Over a specified time period or

-3. Over a specified periodicity (i.e., month) for a length of time (i.e., year).
+3. Over a specified periodicity (e.g., month) for a length of time (e.g., year).

-For example, one open source program office we talked with is interested in the following set of *date summarized comparison metrics*.
-Given a pool of repositories of interest to the program office (dozens to hundreds of repositories):
+For example, one open source program officer we talked with is interested in the following set of *date summarized comparison metrics*.
+Given a pool of repositories of interest to the program officer (dozens to hundreds of repositories):

 1. What ten repositories have the most commits this year (straight